 Connie MoggDirector, Research and Revenue Accounting Services, Office of the Chief Financial Officer and Senior Vice-President

 Roundtable B10:00 am - 10:40 am Implementing Innovation Metrics to Benchmark Australian States with International Economies Neville Stevens AO - Chair, NSW Innovation and Productivity Council

 11:30 am - 12:10 pm CASE STUDY: Accelerating R&D in the Biopharmaceutical Industry through the Cooperative Research Centre - Project (CRC-P) schemeIan Nisbet - Co-Founder and Corporate Advisor, Cartherics Pty Ltd

 The CRC-P scheme is designed to encourage collaboration between industry and academia on the achievement of three year, industry led projects.
 In 2017, Catherics Pty Ltd was the Lead Participant in a successful CRC-P application, receiving Commonwealth funding of almost $3M in support of a $12M project to develop allogeneic stem cell cancer immunotherapies.
 The other Participants in the CRC-P are Mesoblast Ltd, Cell Therapies Pty Ltd, Hudson Institute of Medical Research and Monash University.
-The project received ~$3 million from government funding, with ~$9 million being committed in cash and in-kind contributions from the Participants over the three year project; $10 million in cash from partner funding and on-boarded 15 PhD students to work in biopharmaceutical companies.
+The project received ~$3 million from government funding, with ~$9 million being committed in cash and in kind contributions from the Participants over the three year project.

 This session will describe how the CRC-P scheme encourages collaboration between universities and Industry, bringing them together to focus on an industry-led problem and drive research impact in the biopharmaceutical industry.